mselbekk11/Project-4-Ecommerce/README.md

 ## User Stories:

-- As a user I want to view the homepage and Browse the various Wallpapers ScreenSplash has to offer.
+- As a user I want to view the homepage and Browse the various Wallpapers SplashScreen has to offer.
 - As a user I want to view a wallpaper and see a description, price, reviews and be able to add to cart.
 - As a user I want to click my shopping cart, where I can review my items, increase / decrease the item amounts, remove items, and proceed to checkout.
 - As a user I want to enter my shipping information.